 Barlow lenses are essentially magnifying lenses inserted between the telescope and eyepiece.
 They range from 2x to 5x, which combined with different eyepieces provide a range of higher magnifications.
 However, there are limits to these combinations…

-What is a Barlow lens in a telescope used for?
+What is this accessory used for?

 A Barlow lens is an accessory that increases magnification and virtually extends your eyepiece collection.

 In most Barlow lenses, the negative lens element is housed in a metal or plastic barrel that is threaded to fit into the telescope’s focuser.
-Some Barlow lenses also come with an additional lens element that is placed on the other side of the negative lens element, which can further increase the magnification.
+Some also come with an additional lens element that is placed on the other side of the negative lens element, which can further increase the magnification.

-How does a Barlow lens work?
+How does it work?

 The negative lens element design diverges the light that passes through it to effectively increase the focal length of the telescope.
 This increased focal length results in a higher magnification of the image you are viewing.